Building a Business for the Circular Economy

-Since 2010 ON&ON have focused on creating one shelving system that can be used across multiple commercial and residential spaces.
-We launched ON&ON in 2013 at Design Junction in London, but we’ve been making and living with our systems since the early 1960’s.
+Since 2010 ON&ON have focused on creating one shelving system that can be used across commercial and residential spaces.
+Launching in 2013 at Design Junction in London.
+ON&ON have been making and living with their systems since the early 1960’s.
 Moving home with them, resizing them and reconfiguring them for different spaces.

 8 Tips for building a circular business?

 As with all self financed start-ups it hasn’t been plain sailing.
-We’ve learnt a lot and made mistakes, but we’ve also got a lot of things right.
-In no particular order we’ve created 8 tips.
+We’ve made some mistakes, but we’ve also got a lot of things right.
+In no particular order we’ve created 8 circular tips.
 We may have been ahead of the curve….

 #1 Design will not fix everything